aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonlayoutoptions/_index.md

 ```

-Gets a value that indicates whether the string in json is converted to numeric or date.
+Indicates whether converting the string in json to numeric or date value.

 **Returns:**
 boolean